Suite breadth vs procurement depth.

 Zoho Inventory is part of the broader Zoho Suite — a horizontal SaaS platform with ~50 products.
-LineNow is a closed-loop procurement platform — every step of buying runs automatically without retyping between tools, including reading the supplier's reply and updating inventory itself.
+LineNow is a closed-loop procurement platform built around a living purchase order — each buying step stays connected without duplicate entry between tools, including reading the supplier's reply and updating inventory itself.

 If you already live inside Zoho Books, CRM, and Desk, Zoho Inventory is the path of least integration friction.
 If procurement workflow itself is the work that's eating your week, LineNow is several categories deeper on the workflow that matters.